What Is A Trade Mark?

 There are 4 main stages to trade mark registration:

-• Prepare – You can check the availability of your trade mark by using IP Australia’s new trade mark checker.
-This new tool makes it quick and easy to check for similar trade marks before you make an application.
-Alternatively, if you’re feeling overwhelmed you can engage an IP lawyer to conduct a detailed search of the trade mark register.
-The lawyer will spot any potential difficulties with registering your mark, and make suggestions regarding how to put together an application with the best prospects of success.
+• Prepare – You can verify the availability of your trade mark using IP Australia’s trade mark checker.
+This intuitive tool makes it quick and easy to review existing marks before you proceed.
+Alternatively, if you’re feeling overwhelmed, you can engage an IP lawyer to conduct a comprehensive search and alert you to any potential conflicts.
+Our team at Sprintlaw is available to provide expert advice and help you build the strongest possible application.

-If you still have questions about trade marks, check out this article.
-It goes into a lot more detail about trade mark FAQs and the Sprintlaw trade mark registration process.
+If you still have questions about trade marks, check out this article for detailed FAQs and insights into the Sprintlaw trade mark registration process.

 Need Help With Registering A Trade Mark?

-At Sprintlaw, we have a team of experienced lawyers can assist you with conducting a trade mark search and registration.
-Get in contact with one of our consultants for a no-obligation chat on how we can help you sort out your trade mark registration and help with any other legal issues your business may have.
+At Sprintlaw, our team of specialised lawyers is ready to assist you with everything from conducting a trade mark search to completing your registration.
+Get in touch with one of our consultants for a no-obligation chat about how we can help streamline your trade mark registration and support any other legal needs your business may have in 2025.

 About Sprintlaw